GSA-TTS/identity-handbook/_articles/appdev-feature-flags.md

 Refer to [Environment Descriptions][environment-descriptions] to understand the purpose of each environment, and when it might make sense to enable a feature in that environment.

-Typically, the `dev` environment is the first deployed environment where a feature is enabled, since this environment is used exclusively by internal team members for testing, which reduces the risk for unstable code.
+Typically, the `dev` environment is the first deployed environment where a feature is enabled, since this environment is used exclusively by internal team members for testing, which limits the impact and risk for unstable code behaving unexpectedly.

 Before enabling a feature flag in the `prod` environment, make sure that the feature is enabled in continuous integration (CI) tests, to increase confidence that there are no bugs in the code.